|

 Types of Shelter, Shelter offers - rights and responsibilities, housing search services, and rights and responsibilities (including compliance and avoiding termination and the resulting 12 month bar).

-- Uniform Shelter Program Rules, Guidelines and Forms
+- Once in shelter - Shelter Rules: Uniform Shelter Program Rules, Guidelines and Forms

 - EA Shelter Interruption Form